Am I eligible?

 Hoosier Healthwise is Indiana's health care program for

-are tailored for specific groups of people.
+that are tailored for specific groups of people.

 *If you are a pregnant woman, you may be able to get coverage

-immediately under a program called Presumptive Eligibility.
+immediately under a process called Presumptive Eligibility.

 This will allow you to receive important prenatal care while your